OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/proxies.md

 bytes32 private constant implementationPosition = keccak256("org.zeppelinos.proxy.implementation");
 ```

-As a result, a logic contract doesn't need to care about overwritting any of the proxy's variables.
+As a result, a logic contract doesn't need to care about overwriting any of the proxy's variables.
 Other proxy implementations that face this problem usually imply having the proxy know about the logic contract's storage structure and adapt to it, or instead having the logic contract know about the proxy's storage structure and adapt to it.
 This is why this approach is called "unstructured storage"; neither of the contracts needs to care about the structure of the other.

 TODO: add diagrams